View MapView Map

 5Enjoy fantastic food in Birr

-For warming curries and authentic Indian cuisine stop by Sanjay's Kitchen in the Market Square.
-If it's a hearty dinner you're after, head just outside town to The Thatch in Crinkill, an award-winning restaurant famous for their juicy steaks.
+For something a bit heartier, stop by Sanjay's Kitchen in the Market Square for their authentic Indian dishes and warming curries.
+Or venture just outside of the town to The Thatch in Crinkill, an award-winning restaurant famous for their juicy steaks.

 The Thatch Crinkill